-Trends of both the aerial and commercial spotting (SAPUE) survey indices in the Great Australian Bight (GAB) are shown in Fig. 2-3 (Farley and Basson 2010, Eveson et al. 2010).
+Trends of both the aerial and commercial spotting (SAPUE) survey indices in the Great Australian Bight (GAB) are shown in Fig. 2-3 (Farley and Basson 2011, Eveson et al. 2011).
 These indices monitor surface abundance of age 2-4 fish combined distributed in the GAB region.
-The aerial surveys have been conducted by Australia under the Recruitment Monitoring Program (RMP) since 1993.
+The aerial surveys have been conducted by Australia under the Recruitment Monitoring Program since 1993.
 Full scale line transect aerial surveys were suspended between 2001 and 2004.
 Although a limited number of lines was continued to be surveyed during this period, it was concluded that the indices of limited scale survey were not able to provide information comparable to the full scale aerial survey.
-Overall the aerial survey index shows moderately declining trend throughout the survey period.
-The index values are more or less stable in recent years.
-The 2010 value was well above the past 5-year average over 2005-09.
-An overall trend of SAPUE appears to be increasing slightly during 2002-2010 period.
-The 2010 SAPUE was also well above the past 5-year average.
+Overall the aerial survey index showed moderately declining trend from 1993 to the early 2000s.
+The index values were more or less stable in the rest of the 2000s.
+The index increased in 2010 and 2011, two years in a row.
+The 2011 value was well above the past 5-year average over 2006-10 and the similar level to the 1993 estimate.
+An overall trend of SAPUE appears to be increasing during 2004-2011 period.
+The 2011 SAPUE was also well above the past 5-year average.